Game-powered team days, brought to your venue

 The Day

-A single, compressed day of competition at your venue.
+A single day of tournaments at your venue.

-The proof — and the funnel.
-Most teams come back for the residential.
+The taster — most teams come back for the residential.

 The real thing